The Squier Family Tree

 Squier family tree page 1, Squier of Essex ancestors

-Name Likely derivation Places Dates
+Name, with link to detailed tree Likely derivation Places Dates

 Squier Office - 'the esquire', an attendant upon a knight, a shield-bearer Essex 1700-1940